samlikesphysics/ruckus/README.md

-# `ruckus` is a package for building networks of reproducing kernel Hilbert spaces for machine learning.
+# `ruckus` is a Python package for building networks of reproducing kernel Hilbert spaces for machine learning.

 Reproducing kernel Hilbert spaces [1] (RKHS's, or, as I say it, "ruckuses") form the mathematical bedrock of numerous machine learning techniques, from support vector machines and Gaussian processes to neural tangent kernels and random feature embeddings.